ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/files/delete.dotnet.markdown

 {CODE delete_2@FileSystem\ClientApi\Commands\Files.cs /}

-{INFO: Delete on server side}
+{INFO: Delete on the server side}
-To delete a file RavenFS needs to remove a lot of information related to this file.
-In order to respond to the user quickly the file is just renamed and a delete marker is added to its metadata.
-The actual delete is performed by [a periodic task](../../../server/background-tasks), which ensures that all requested deletes will be accomplished even in the presence of server restarts in the middle.
+To delete a file, RavenFS needs to remove a lot of information related to this file.
+In order to respond to the user quickly, the file is just renamed and a delete marker is added to its metadata.
+The actual delete is performed by [a periodic task](../../../server/background-tasks), which ensures that all the requested deletes will be accomplished even if the presence of a server restarts in the middle.
 {INFO/}